Using your amateur license in other countries on a temporary basis

 - Any country can add extra conditions to T/R 61 – 01.
 Such conditions are shown as footnotes in T/R 61 – 01 Annex 2.

-- The definitive website is that of ECO, referenced above.
+- The definitive website is that of CEPT, referenced above.

 - Please also note that special conditions often apply to overseas territories such as those of France.
 Local permission will often be required at such locations.